raulcorreia7/todo_app/docs/reverse-spec.md

   - Toggle complete, delete task, clear completed, delete all (with confirmation modal).
   - Filters: All, Active, Completed.
   - Empty state with friendly message when no tasks.
+  - Edit with AI: optional refinement of title/description with preview; preserves meaning, removes noise, and lets the user accept/cancel changes.
 - Insights & Motivation
   - Header shows “Luxury Todo” and a daily quote that can change on click.
   - Stats cards near top: Total, Done, Karma (simple score reflecting activity).